vranlee/MSENet/README.md

    NCAUF   | 3.33 | 4.58 |

 ## Abstract
-Fry counting is significant for the calculation of the survival rate, fish density, and the development of fishery resources.
-Compared with the traditional physical shunt devices, visual-based algorithms have benefits of non-restrictions of labor, minimal cost of equipment installation and maintenance.
-The vision-based models are preferred in applications for a mobilizable apparatus, but they generally come with massive calculations and model parameters, or poor abilities of aggregation handles and counting precision.
-In this paper, we propose a fry counting network named MSENet for portable fry counting devices.
-Firstly, we focus on a lightweight network, compress our network with simpler parameters (Params: 139.46 kB), which make our MSENet embedded into portable equipment for deeply restrictive aquaculture scenarios.
-Then, we utilize the Squeeze-and-Excitation block to strengthen the features of weighty channels.
-The visualized single-channel fry density maps are predicted by feeding the original images, and the number of fries is calculated through integration, which competently solves the issue of fry aggregation.
-What’s more, the model training is refined by our hyperparameter studies, the shortened preparation stage enhances the portability of our model.
-The results demonstrate that our lightweight MSENet outperforms in fry counting with a higher precision (3.33 MAE).
+Estimating the number of fries plays a critical role in the maintenance of fish breeding, transportation, and the preservation of marine resources in aquaculture.
+Generally speaking, statistics are recorded manually by fishers and government units.
+Manual recording is time-consuming and increases the workload of fishers.
+Compared with traditional physical shunt devices, visual-based algorithms have benefits such as non-restriction of labors, minimal equipment installation, and maintenance costs.
+However, these methods generally come with massive calculations and model parameters, or poor abilities of aggregation handles and counting precision.
+This paper proposes a fry counting method named MSENet for portable fry counting devices.
+Firstly, the lightweight network is designed with simpler parameters (Params: 139.46 kB) for portable embedding.
+The visualized single-channel fry density maps are predicted by feeding the original images and the number of fries is calculated through integration.
+Then, the Squeeze-and-Excitation block is utilized to strengthen the features of weighty channels.
+The model training is refined by hyperparameter studies, the shortened preparation stage enhances the portability.
+What’s more, a fry counting dataset NCAUF and an extra set NCAUF-EX are built for verifications of network generalization.
+The results demonstrate that the lightweight MSENet outperforms in fry counting with higher precision and competently solves the issue of fry aggregation (MAE: 3.33).

 ## Contributions
-+	Our lightweight (Params: 139.46 kB) model compresses the parameters and calculations virtually, which is feasible to incorporated in a mobile device in aquaculture.
-We verify in Section 3 that our model outperforms typical counting algorisms.
++	A lightweight (Params: 139.46 kB) network MSENet is designed especially for portable devices of fry counting in feeding pond scenarios.
+The model is implemented based on the density map regression, which efficiently handles the adhesion phenomenon in high-density scenarios.
-+	To strategically enhance the precision of the vision-based fry counting approach, the Squeeze-and-Excitation block is embedded into the network; to tackle the small-scale fry aggregations, density map regression is utilized for apportioning of fry aggregation.
++	The Squeeze-and-Excitation block is embedded into the network, the precision is further improved (MAE: 3.33) by maintaining the model lightweight.
-+	We design a lightweight network MSENet especially for portable devices of fry counting in feeding pond scenarios.
-The hyperparameters of our network are optimized to refine the training stage for migrations of aquaculture scenarios.
++	A fry counting dataset NACUF is built and augmented with an extra set NCAUF-EX to verify the generalization of the fry count model.

 ## Preparation
 + **Step.1** Clone this repo.